 For borderline personality disorder to be diagnosed, at least five of the following signs and symptoms must be present:

-A diagnosis of borderline personality disorder is usually made in adults, not in children or adolescents.
+A diagnosis of borderline personality disorder is usually made in adults, not in children or teenagers.
 That's because what appear to be signs and symptoms of borderline personality disorder may go away as children get older and become more mature.

 Treatments and drugs

 Borderline personality disorder treatment may include psychotherapy, medications or hospitalization.

 Because treatment can be intense and long term, you have the best chance for success when you consult mental health providers who have experience treating borderline personality disorder.

 Living with borderline personality disorder can be difficult.
 You may realize your behaviors and thoughts are self-destructive or damaging, yet you feel unable to control them.
 Treatment can help you learn skills to manage and cope with your condition.

 You can help manage your condition and feel better about yourself if you: